 \section{Introduction}

-In this paper we address the problem of optimal information acquisition by a forecaster who must predict the future value of a variable (the ``outcome'') that depends both on an exogenous state of the world and on the action of a policy-maker (henceforth PM).
-We inquire how the parameters of the PM's intervention problem affect the forecaster's incentives to acquire costly private information.\footnote{The analysis in this paper applies more generally than just to a forecasting environment.
-Indeed, our model is appropriate for any decision problem in which: $(i)$ the payoff of the agent who must make the information acquisition decision (the forecaster in our paper) depends on a stochastic outcome and on the agent's own decision; and $(ii)$ the stochastic payoff-relevant outcome depends on an exogenous state and on the policy action of another agent (the policy-maker in our paper).
-An example of an alternative application that also fits our setup is that of a bond investor who must decide to acquire private information about the state of the economy to make an investment, and whose payoff depends on the state of the economy and on the actions of a monetary policy body who has an impact on future interest rates.
-In this paper we focus on the forecasting environment for concreteness, but all our results extend directly to settings that fit the description in points $(i)-(ii)$ in this footnote. } The following example illustrates the forecasting environments that are the object of our analysis.
+In this paper we address the problem of optimal information acquisition by a forecaster who must predict the future value of a variable, referred to as the ``outcome,'' that depends both on an exogenous state of the world and on the action of a policy-maker (henceforth PM).\footnote{We will use the pronouns `he' for the forecaster and `she' for the PM.} Our main interest is on how the parameters of the PM's intervention problem affect the forecaster's incentives to acquire costly private information.
+The following example illustrates the type of environments that are the object of our analysis.

-\begin{example} Consider the situation of a participant of the Survey of Professional Forecasters (SPF) who must make a prediction of future inflation.
-When making such prediction, the forecaster knows that the Federal Reserve's monetary policy committee: $(i)$ will make policy decisions between the time his forecast is made and future inflation is realized that will have an impact on future inflation; and $(ii)$ has private information on the state of the economy (i.e. on `inflationary pressures') that policy decisions will be based on.
-Therefore, to make a good forecast of inflation the forecaster must predict not only the state of the economy, but also monetary policy actions that will be taken by the policy committee.
-In turn, predicting policy actions requires the forecaster to make an inference about the policy committee's private information and about how that information translates into policy. \end{example}
+\begin{example} A participant of the Survey of Professional Forecasters (SPF) must make a prediction of future inflation.
+The forecaster knows that the Federal Reserve's FOMC: $(i)$ will make policy decisions that will have an impact on future inflation; and $(ii)$ have their own private information on the state of the economy, i.e. on inflationary pressures, that policy decisions will be based on.
+Therefore, to make a good forecast of inflation the forecaster must predict not only the state of the economy, but also the monetary policy actions that will be taken by the Fed's policy committee.
+In turn, predicting policy actions requires the forecaster to make inferences about the policy committee's private information, and about how that information translates into policy. \end{example}

-This paper is an attempt to understand information acquisition incentives of forecasters in environments in which forecasted variables are subject to policy interventions, like that of Example \ref{ex: inflation forecasting}.
-While empirically relevant, this case has been mostly overlooked in the literature.
+This paper is an attempt to understand information acquisition incentives in environments like that of Example \ref{ex: inflation forecasting}.
+While empirically relevant, the analysis of this type of framework has been mostly overlooked in the literature.
 Our goal is to fill that gap.